ekmixon/PrismaCloud_TF_BulkOnboarding_and_AWS_Orgs/README.md

 5. Invoke the Terraform Provider in your terraform scripts.

+6. If you add a new AWS account, please update the CSV file and re-run Terraform.

 ### Use Case 2: On-boarding AWS Orgs

 1. Prepare the AWS accounts by creating the Prisma cloud role in your AWS